circuitnet/CircuitNet/README.md

 ## Citation
-If you think our work is useful, please feel free to cite our [paper](https://arxiv.org/abs/2208.01040v2) 😆 :
+If you think our work is useful, please feel free to cite our [paper](https://www.sciengine.com/SCIS/doi/10.1007/s11432-022-3571-8) 😆 :
 ```
 @article{chai2022circuitnet,
   title = {CircuitNet: An Open-Source Dataset for Machine Learning Applications in Electronic Design Automation (EDA)},
   author = {Chai, Zhuomin and Zhao, Yuxiang and Lin, Yibo and Liu, Wei and Wang, Runsheng and Huang, Ru},
-  journal={arXiv preprint arXiv:2208.01040},
+  journal={SCIENCE CHINA Information Sciences},
   year = {2022}
 }
 ```